Industrial Hearing Screening

 Hearing damage from noise is preventable when the correct precautions are taken from the start.
-Regular hearing tests to evaluate any early signs of hearing loss as well as everyday preventative measures such as the use of ear plugs can aid in the prevention of further or permanent hearing loss.
+Regular hearing assessments to evaluate any early signs of hearing loss as well as everyday preventative measures such as the use of ear plugs can aid in the prevention of further or permanent hearing loss.

 Industrial Hearing Test Requirements

 Organizations such as the Occupational Safety and Health Administration (OSHA) have enacted requirements and procedures for hearing conservation in an effort to standardize hearing safety practices and reduce the incidence of preventable hearing damage.
 Some states also have their own guidelines, as well as the Department of Defense.

 In most cases, OSHA requires that employees who are exposed to a time weighted average (TWA) of 85 dB be part of a hearing conservation program which includes hearing testing and employee training.
 Industrial manufacturers are also required to report evaluation results.
 Official hearing conservation standards are listed in OSHA CFR 29 1910.95 & MSHA Part 62.

 Some companies choose to meet these requirements independently.
 However, most companies choose to hire out a hearing conservation company to conduct hearing evaluations, keep records, and make sure they comply with all safety standards and meet safety goals.

 Failure to test and/or report noise exposure levels and the impact on employees can cost companies thousands in legal fees and federal fines.
 Hiring a professional or company to make sure they are in complete compliance is worth it in the long run.